IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 # Why Intent Architect

-## The problem with building software
+## The problem when building software

 When interviewing developers, we often ask the following questions: